soggybag/js-react-native-q4/05-redux/README.md

 ## Combine Reducers

+The reducer you wrote is not a part of Redux until we add it to the system here.

 - All reducers must be combined with Redux.combineReducers().
 Keep this in it's own file.
     1. Make a new file named `index.js` in reducers.